‘Miss Bikini Model’ 2019 Dare Taylor Lifts Up Dress In Knee-High Boots, Pulls Hair & Gets Sexy

 Dare Taylor has delivered a sexy new Instagram post.
-“Miss Bikini Model” 2019 has already made headlines this week by pulling down her Daisy Dukes, although today isn’t seeing the model and social media sensation rock shorts.
+“Miss Bikini Model” 2019 has already made headlines this week by pulling down her Daisy Dukes, although today, the model and social media sensation wasn’t exactly rocking a pair of shorts.
 Dare appears to have eyed up Halloween, with the star rocking a look that seemed to honor the annual holiday coming up later this month.

-Dare’s photo came with the full Halloween vibe (and a mention of it in her caption).
+Dare’s photo focused on the full Halloween vibe, as she also mentioned the holiday in her caption.
 The photo showed the model posing against rusty and corrugated iron as she modeled a fun and sexy look.
 Dare was seen in a silver-copper dress that boasted a one-shouldered design and a linen-like feel.
-The dress appeared a little crinkled, with the plain patterns jazzed up by a painted heart with arrows over the model’s left breast.
+The dress appeared a little crinkled, the plain patterns jazzed up by a painted heart with arrows over the model’s left breast.
 Hints of red here were matched with a ruffly layer under the dress.

-Dare had pulled up her dress with one hand, with the other appearing to pull her hair – this was tied up into a ponytail for a slightly messy finish.
-Dare had been fully made up with a Halloween feel: the model was seen with scar-like paint around her mouth, with the same seen near her shoulder.
+Dare pulled up her dress with one hand, with the other appearing to pull her hair – this was tied up into a ponytail for a slightly messy hairdo.
+She was fully made up with a Halloween feel — the model was seen with scar-like paint around her mouth, the same details visible near her shoulder.

-The snap was definitely seeing Dare channel her spooky and sexy sides.
-Captions mentioned the star’s career, alongside being “sporty.”
+The snap definitely allowed Dare to channel her spooky and sexy sides.
+The star’s captions mentioned her career, alongside being “sporty.”

-Dare may come as a bikini model, but this girl’s heart lies in cosplay.
-The star’s social media feed is filled with sensational outfits – Disney is a particular favorite with Dare.
-The star recently updated her Instagram with herself dressed as Wonder Woman.
-The shot saw Dare rocking the full armor getup seen in the movie, complete with a matching headpiece.
+Dare may be best-known as a bikini model, but this girl’s heart lies in cosplay.
+The star’s social media feed is filled with sensational outfits, including a number of Disney-inspired costumes.
+Additionally, she recently updated her Instagram with a photo of herself dressed as Wonder Woman.
+The shot saw Dare rocking the full armor getup seen in the movie of the same name, complete with a matching headpiece.

 View this post on Instagram